*Audio done in two parts so expect a bit of sound variation.

 In order to demonstrate that the government’s rules trigger the necessity of non conformity we must understand the biblical command for the Church to gather for weekly worship.

-Firstly, the word Church is ‘Ekklesia’ in the original Greek of scripture – it means ‘assembly’, it is a religious ‘congregation for the primary purpose of worship.
+Firstly, the word Church is ‘Ekklesia’ in the original Greek of scripture – it means ‘called out; assembly’, it is a religious ‘congregation for the primary purpose of worship.
 While it is true Christians are part of a worldwide and universal ‘assembly’, yet the Lord has called His people to gather in localised assemblies for weekly worship.
 The Church must gather, if the Church cannot gather it cannot fulfil its purpose as mandated by God.

 In Christian theology based upon scripture – the Spirit of Christ is present in a unique way among the gathered Church and in such a way that He is not when we are splintered.
 Singing in a living room separated from the voices and presence of our brethren is not an acceptable replacement.
 Likewise with the preaching of God’s word – notwithstanding the good that can still be derived from a relayed sermon, we ought to be in the presence of the minister before God.